NuclearPhoenixx/fake-sandbox/README.md

 ### Script-Features

-* Most (good) Spyware (NOT the Hitler-Ransomware) won't spy on you, as long as the processes run which are created by this script.
+* Most (good) Spyware (NOT the Hitler Ransomware) won't spy on you, as long as the processes run which are created by this script.
-* No requirements (you need to have Powershell, but it is already preinstalled on all Windows versions since Win 7)
+* No requirements (unless you haven't uninstalled Powershell)
 * Runs on every Windows since Vista
 * Minmal size
 * No CPU load
-* Easy-to-use
+* Easy to use
-* Offline package - no internet connection required
+* No internet connection required

 ### Installer-Features

-* Install the script to your autostart directory
+* Automatically install the script to your autostart directory
-* More easy-to-use than the original script (you only have to install it once, it's literally just pressing two random keys)
+* More easy-to-use than the original script (you only have to install it once - it's literally just pressing two random keys)
 * Easy uninstaller
 * No requirements either
 * Minimal size
-* Offline package - no internet connection required
+* Still no internet connection required
-* Automatic updater included, if you want!
+* Automatic updater included - only if you want!

 ----------------------------------------